 STEM Outlook: Various careers involve calculus and the average salary for some of these jobs is $89,540 according to the U.S. Bureau of Labor and Statistics.
 The average job growth for these careers is 15 percent.More about Calculus

 Interested in the stock market, investing, or insurance?
 Follow the money to the field of financial mathematics.
 Financial mathematicians, often known as "quants," short for quantitative finance, use mathematical principles and computer science to predict how stocks and other financial products will perform.
 This field is very important in business, and can help companies, organizations, and individuals determine what financial moves to make.

 Sample Careers: Quantitative Analyst, Revenue Cycle Analyst, Auditor, Fraud Investigator, Accountants, Actuary, Bank Teller

 STEM Outlook: The career outlook for financial mathematicians in the next ten years is good, with a growth rate of 5 percent.
 A bachelor's degree is required.More about Financial

-Geometry is used in a variety of STEM careers that deal with building and designing real and virtual objects.
-If you like studying the shapes and dimensions of things, or are interested in building objects, then geometry could be for you.
+Geometry is used in a variety of STEM related careers that have to do with designing real and virtual objects.
+If you enjoy studying and working with shapes and dimensions or are interested in building objects, then a career in geometry might be for you!